christopheml/soulshape-journal/Libs/SecureTabs-2.0/README.md

 end
 ```

 `MyFrame` is optional.
 You can manage behaviour yourself using `.OnSelect` and `OnDeselect`.
-Just make sure to not cause taint.
+Just make sure to not cause taint if you do.

+## To Devs
+If you use this library, please list it as one of your dependencies in the CurseForge admin system.
+It's a big help! :+1: